Vi Build Guide by ChaseMorePlz

-Play carefully, he can easily burst you down and catch you off guard with his knockup, if you let him get Sated for free he will be a big problem.
+Play carefully, he can easily burst you down and catch you off guard with his knock-up, if he gets Bloodrazor and Guinsoo's Rageblade he will be a big problem.

 Not very difficult to beat early if you don't get stunned by him, however he scales VERY hard, so be sure to stay ahead of him and finish the game smoothly.
 He can be a big threat later on if you let him get a lead on you.